TreyVanderpool/test_md/README.md

     The select option functions much like an SQL statement where you can request specific columns and a where predicate.
 It's limited to a single zFAM instance with no joins to other instances and limited operator functions.
     Refer to the "Query Mode command syntax" section below for syntax.

-### HTTP Headers
-- Content-Type: {content-type}
-	This is a standard HTTP header but drives some functionality by the service.
-	When a record being stored or retrieved is not to be translated between EBCDIC and ASCII, set the content type to anything other than text/*.
-When a record being stored or retrieved is to be translated between EBCDIC and ASCII (text information accessible to all platforms), set the content type to text/* (text/anything).
-All content type of text/* will be translated between EBCDIC and ASCII on GET, POST, and PUT requests.

-- Authorization: {Basic Auth Mode}
-	This is a standard HTTP header and used with the HTTPS requests.
-Standard basic mode authorization syntax where the RACF user and password are encoded base64 values.
-	`Authorization: Basic BASE64ENCODEDUSERANDPASS==`

-- zFAM-Modulo: 99
-	Optional
-	Valid with POST & PUT methods
-	Mode: Basic and Query
-	Used with the zFAM-UID header on both basic and query mode to automatically generate a 37 character UID on inserts.
-It automatically creates a 4 byte numeric starting key when storing data into the zFAM system.
-The value sent can be from 01 to 99 and will auto-increment the key data when posted, so if 99 is always sent, the first modulo will be 0001/, the second will be 0002/, and so on until 0099/, then it rolls back to 0001/ on the next POST/PUT.
-	New key generated and returned in the HTTP status field is {4_char_modulo_nbr/32_char_UID}
-	0001/2e7d0f1f00d1aa9261969bc90d306f23
-	0002/2e7d0f2f00d1aa926b0d309a08ad1dea

-- zFAM-UID: yes
-	Optional
-	Valid with POST/PUT methods
-	Mode: Basic and Query
-	This feature only works with the zFAM-Modulo header and instructs the service to generate a 32 character UID as part of the key.
-The only valid value is "yes".

-- zFAM-RangeBegin: {string_value}
-	Optional
-	Valid with DELETE method
-	Mode: Basic and Query
-	Used with the DELETE method to control a range of values to be deleted.
-This sets the starting string value for the range of keys to be deleted.
-The maximum number of records deleted in a single request is 1,000.
-The maximum string length is 255 characters with no embedded spaces.

-- zFAM-RangeEnd: {string_value}
-	Optional
-	Valid with GET/DELETE methods
-	Mode: Basic only
-	Used with the GET and DELETE methods to stop processing of keys when it reaches this key value.
-This defines the ending string value to stop processing at.
-The maximum number of records deleted in a single request is 1,000.
-The maximum string length is 255 characters with no embedded spaces.

-- zFAM-LastKey: {string_value}
-	Optional
-	Valid with GET method
-	Mode: Basic only
-	This is a returned header value indicating the last key value returned by the service.
-This is primarily used with the **rows** query string so you can use this key to issue a GET with **_gt_** option to read next set of keys.

-- zFAM-LOB: yes
-	Optional
-	Valid with POST & PUT methods
-	Mode: Basic only

-- zFAM-Append: yes
-	Optional
-	Valid with POST & PUT methods
-	Mode: Basic only

 ## Query Mode command syntax: